Scary looking cockroach

 Natural DIY Cockroach Control

 Natural methods are often preferable for managing cockroach infestations before chemical solutions are considered.
+Natural methods work best as part of a wider plan (hygiene + proofing + monitoring).
+On their own, they may not clear an established infestation—especially German cockroaches.
 Here are several non-chemical methods we recommend to help control cockroaches:

 Diatomaceous Earth